flatlandchurch/flatland-site-hugo/content/alerts/united.md

   modal: true
 liveThru: "2025-12-28T13:59:00Z"
 action:
-  uri: "/events/christmas-special"
+  uri: "/events/review-preview-2025"
   label: "Learn More"
 ---

-We only have one service this Sunday--11:00am--as we join together for a United Christmas special.
+We only have one service this Sunday--11:00am--as we join together for a United Review/Preview service.